ClickHouse/ClickHouse/docs/en/query_language/functions/bit_functions.md

 - Number of bits set to one in the input number.

-When converting signed numbers to larger type, the function ignores the sign extention.
-So, uint8_t(-1) has 8 bits.
+When converting signed numbers to larger type, the function ignores the sign extension.
+So, `bitCount(toUInt8(-1)) = 8`.

 Type: `UInt8`.